jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab/README.md

 ### Step 2️⃣: Initiate a Local Server

 1. Download the `videoserver.conf` file from the [code repository](https://github.com/jason5ng32/macOS-Screen-Saver-as-Chrome-New-Tab).
 2. Store it in a directory that you intend to keep intact.
+And make sure the directory can be read by `everyone`, permission of drwxr-xr-x or `755` is great.
 For demonstration, let's use:

 ```shell
 /path/to/your/videoserver.conf